Have you ever considered your brand positioning?

 III.
 Hire an Agency

 Outsourcing design has become a popular option since it allows you to delegate tasks to experienced professionals.
-I included this option here because a lot of agencies offer logo design services including us.
+I included this option here because a lot of agencies offer logo design services, including us.

-It might seem similar to hiring a freelance designer but there are a few differences, the biggest one being reliability.
+It might seem similar to hiring a freelance designer, but there are a few differences, the biggest one being reliability.
 With a freelancer, there are chances of getting ghosted.
 With an agency like us, you can expect great reliability and 24×7 support.

 Apart from this, you’ll also get unlimited revisions and a money-back guarantee, in case the designs aren’t up to your expectations.